Ayurvedic Diet Principles: Healthy Eating Habits

 |You never overeat.||You overeat.|

 |You eat for energy as per your physical and mental requirements.||You do not need to eat for energy.
 You just eat for taste.|

 |You stop when you feel full.||You continue to eat regardless of the stomach is full or not.|

 |Your abdomen has a feeling of lightness even after eating.||You feel heaviness in the abdomen after eating.|

-It is the main and first most important principle of ayurvedic diet – eat when you feel appetite and avoid eating when you don’t have hunger.
+It is the main and first most important principle of the ayurvedic diet – eat when you feel appetite and avoid eating when you do not have hunger.
 All other principles come after this.
 If you are healthy, you will feel appetite after digestion and utilization of the previous meal.

-So, don’t eat if you don’t feel appetite.
+So, do not eat if you don’t feel appetite.
 Eat when your stomach asks for food.

 Signs of Proper Digestion of Previous Meal

 - Proper evacuation of bowel and urinary bladder.

 - Clear burp.
 Or no burp or belching with abnormal taste or taste of food previously eaten.